dkulsh/techwiddeep/content/english/blog/books/the-obstacle-is-the-way.md

 ---
-title: "The Obstacle is the Way"
+title: "The Obstacle Is the Way"
-meta_title: "The Obstacle is the Way - Book Review"
+meta_title: "The Obstacle Is the Way - Book Review"
 description: "A review of Ryan Holiday's book about stoic philosophy - obstacles exist to make us better.
 Stories of Rockefeller, Grant, and others who turned challenges into opportunities."
 date: 2021-10-12
 image: "/images/books/the-obstacle-is-the-way/the-obstacle-is-the-way-cover.jpeg"